Wildlife ON THE FLEURIEU

 The world's smallest penguin lives in the waters around Victor Harbor and Granite Island and at dusk, after a long day feeding at sea, they retreat to their burrows on the edges of Granite Island, where they live socially in pairs for most of the year.

-A number of these penguins can also be seen throughout the day in the Penguin Interpretive Centre on Granite Island, where they are permanently housed.
+A number of these penguins can also be seen throughout the day in the Penguin Interpretive Centre on Granite Island.

 Leafy Sea Dragons

 Divers come from all over the world for a face-to-face encounter with the Leafy Sea Dragon.
 This rare, delicate creature, with the body shape of a sea horse and covered with leaf-like membranes, can only be found in the southern waters of South Australia and Western Australia.
 Regarded as one of the most spectacular and mysterious of all marine fish, it can best be seen when snokelling or suba diving in the waters near Rapid Bay.

 One delightful place where they can be reliably seen is around Tent Hill in Deep Creek Conservation Park, one of the best places on the Peninsula for wildlife.
 The 4500 hectare park has many less obvious inhabitants also worth seeking out, such as the Short-beaked echidna, Ring-tailed possum and Yellow-footed antechinus.